Skip to content

 Why this is critical in AI systems

-- The model aligns on clusters: a dominant cluster can reframe your concept.
+• The model aligns on clusters: a dominant cluster can reframe the concept.

 Common contamination forms

-- Categorical contamination: your concept is reframed into a standard category (e.g. “framework” assimilated to “certification”).
+• Categorical contamination: the concept is reframed into a standard category (e.g. “framework” assimilated to “certification”).

-- Dominant discourse contamination: a current or school imposes its vocabulary around your subject.
+• Dominant discourse contamination: a current or school imposes its vocabulary around the subject.

-- Secondary source contamination: wikis, aggregators, summaries that become more visible than your canon.
+• Secondary source contamination: wikis, aggregators, summaries that become more visible than the canon.

 Practical indicators (symptoms)

-- AI systems describe your subject with the attributes of another adjacent subject.
+• AI systems describe the subject with the attributes of another adjacent subject.

-- Responses cite sources that mostly concern the neighborhood, not you.
+• Responses cite sources that mostly concern the neighborhood, not the subject.

 What neighborhood contamination is not